 A “version” is a specific stage of revision that represents a major refinement in my manuscript.

 A “review” here at The Salamander’s Quill is more of what I will refer to from now on as a “musing.”
 I really have no business evaluating a published author’s work as I am neither a literary critic nor a published author.
 All I know is what I like and that I have a lot to learn about this craft.
-Thus, I plan to read from now on with an eye toward what an author can teach me rather than whether or not they wrote a good book and relay that to my readers, which is more in keeping with what I feel the purpose of this blog is.
+Thus, I plan to read from now on with an eye toward what an author can teach me and relay that to my readers, which is more in keeping with what I feel the purpose of this blog is rather than whether or not someone wrote a good book.